 On the spending side, you have Koho RoundUps that let you round up every purchase to the nearest $1, $2, $5 or $10 to help you automate your savings.

-Beyond that, you also get early access to your paycheck, higher savings on your savings (1.2%), up to 2% cashback on your spending, joint accounts and many more.
+Beyond that, you also get early access to your paycheck, higher savings on your savings (up to 2%) and up to 2% cashback on your purchases.